 By contrast, the recent fuss about floss did not come from realizing that dentists were wrong, but from recognizing that it is another example of an unconfirmed hypothesis.
 The U.S. federal government has recommended flossing since 1979.
 By law, these government recommendations have to meet specific evidence standards.
 If there haven’t been enough good studies on a given topic, the government can’t make recommendations about it.
 When the AP asked the U.S. government to provide its evidence about flossing, the government acknowledged that current studies on flossing were not up to par and withdrew the recommendation.

 Could flossing be another case of a bogus belief becoming dogma?
 Is flossing another unconfirmed hypothesis that healthcare providers are just plain wrong about, like high blood pressure used to be?
-Not necessarily.

 In reality, many common healthcare practices have “insufficient evidence” to support them.
 High-quality evidence means having multiple randomized controlled clinical trials (RCT) showing that an intervention is effective.
 In a randomized trial, participants are randomly assigned to receive one of two different interventions, and that randomization eliminates biases that can tip the results of a study.
 RCTs take an enormous amount of time and resources to conduct, so most healthcare interventions have never been tested with one.
 Nevertheless, the demands of treating the patient in front of you, to the best of your ability, supersede the demand for having the best possible scientific evidence.
 You do the best you can with what you have.